-The CLEN Director, Professor Caron Beaton-Wells, is leading a four-year research project entitled "Regulating Australia's retail grocery sector - goals, actors and techniques", funded by the Australian Research Council.
+The Former CLEN Director, Professor Caron Beaton-Wells, lead a four-year research project entitled "Regulating Australia's retail grocery sector - goals, actors and techniques", funded by the Australian Research Council.

 The project is seeking to reach academic and non-academic audiences through a wide range of publications and channels.
 The researchers have conducted extensive interviews and encourages active involvement with and by a broader audience including industry stakeholders, the government and the public by producing, and responding to, traditional media content; participating on a range of relevant blog and other social media sites.

 We are engaging with academic audiences around Australia and the world through the publication of conference papers and articles in national and international journals throughout the life of the project.